Quantum thermoelectric transmission functions with minimal current fluctuations: Landauer-B uttiker framework

 Thermoelectrics can also be viewed as autonomous thermal engines.
 The output power, associated to chemical work, is $P = - \delta_{\mu} I$, where $\delta_\mu = \mu_L - \mu_R$, while the heat current to each bath is given by $J_Q^i = J - \mu_i I$ (Fig.~\ref{fig:drawing}).
 For concreteness, we assume always $T_L > T_R$.
 The system will then operate as an engine when $P, J_Q^L,J_Q^R>0$, in which case the efficiency is $\eta = P/J_Q^L$~\cite{Yamamoto2015a}.
 This interpretation allows us to draw a connection with the seminal results of Ref.~\cite{Whitney2014}, which considered the transmission function maximizing the efficiency for a fixed output power.
 Fixing $P$ is tantamount to fixing $I$.
-Hence, maximizing $\eta = - \delta_\mu I/(J - \mu_L I)$ is equivalent to minimizing $J$.
+Hence, maximizing the efficiency $\eta = - \delta_\mu I/(J - \mu_L I)$ is equivalent to minimizing $J$ for a given power output.
 The problem in~\cite{Whitney2014} can thus be rephrased as which transmission function minimizes $J$ for fixed $I$.

 A crucial difference with respect to our case, however, is that $\Delta_I^2$ is a non-linear (quadratic) functional of $\mathcal{T}$.
 Moreover, it is also a \emph{concave} one.
 Standard tools, such as Lagrange multipliers, therefore do not apply.
 Intuitively speaking, the minimum of a concave function, defined on an interval, is at the boundary of said interval, not somewhere in the middle, as in the convex case.

 A similar argument can be made to the problem at hand, but involving a functional of $\mathcal{T}(\epsilon)$, which can be viewed as a function defined on an infinite dimensional space.

-{\bf \emph{Main results--}} The main result of this Letter can be condensed into the following theorem (see the Supplemental Material~\cite{SupMat} for the rigorous proof):